karenfreemansmith/JavaScript30Collection/README.md

 # Local Storage
-version 0.0.0, January 18, 2017
+version 0.0.0, January 21, 2017
 by [Karen Freeman-Smith](https://karenfreemansmith.github.io)

 ## Description
-... using JavaScript by following tutorial at [JavaScript30](https://github.com/wesbos/JavaScript30)
+Persist form data by using local storage using JavaScript by following tutorial at [JavaScript30](https://github.com/wesbos/JavaScript30)

 ### Technologies Used
 JavaScript